logo figure

 Use GenomeSpy to make your own visualizations!

-GenomeSpy builds upon the concepts originally introduced in The Grammar Of Graphics.
-The provided building blocks allow users to build bespoke, interactive genomic visualizations that can be embedded on web pages or applications.
-The carefully crafted GPU-accelerated rendering engine guarantees smoothly animated interactions and a pleasant user experience.
+GenomeSpy builds upon the concepts originally introduced in The Grammar Of Graphics and later implemented in ggplot2 and Vega-Lite.
+The building blocks that GenomeSpy provides allow users to build tailored, interactive genomic visualizations, which can be embedded on web pages or within JavaScript applications.
+The carefully crafted GPU-accelerated rendering engine guarantees smoothly animated interactions and a pleasant user experience for end users.
 Scroll down for live examples.

 The Building Blocks